ronalde/best-served-local/README.md

 ## Rationale

-Inspired by [google-font-download] by Clemens Lang (also written in bash v4) and [google-webfonts-helper] (client side javascript) I developed this script to make it easy to [automate](#automated) (via cron and such) the downloading of remote web fonts and the creation of high quality [@font-face css3 rules] using the [bulletproof @font-face method] by Paul Irish for serving from my own webserver.
+Inspired by the idea of [google-font-download] by Clemens Lang (also written in bash v4) and the functionality of [google-webfonts-helper] (client side browser app in javascript), I developed this script to make it easy to [automate](#automated) (via cron and such) the downloading of remote web fonts and the creation of high quality [@font-face css3 rules] using the [bulletproof @font-face method] by Paul Irish for serving from my own webserver.

 Apart from [bash] version 4, this script only depends on [curl].

-It's not tested on OSX yet.
+> It's not tested on OSX yet.

 ## Simple usage example